PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-In \Cref{fig:compelteness}, we show a Pareto frontier of the completeness and homogeneity scores (with respect to the ground truth) of \framework and \algname{$k$-means} on different datasets.
-We generate this Pareto frontier using the same experiment setup as just described, except that now we record homogeneity and completeness instead of ARI as we vary the number of clusters given to each method.
+Not knowing the number of ground truth clusters is common in real-world settings.
+In \Cref{fig:compelteness}, we show a Pareto frontier of the completeness and homogeneity scores (with respect to ground truth) of \framework and \algname{$k$-means} on different datasets with varying number of clusters.
+We generate this Pareto frontier using the same experiment setup as earlier, except now we record homogeneity and completeness instead of ARI as we vary the number of clusters given to each method.
 Thus, points along the Pareto frontier in \Cref{fig:compelteness} are optimal tradeoffs between homogeneity and completeness as we vary the cluster granularity.
 We see that \framework strictly dominates \algname{$k$-means} on \datasetname{birds} and \datasetname{MNIST}, and \algname{$k$-means} is better on \datasetname{arxiv} and \datasetname{reddit}.
 On \datasetname{ImageNet}, \framework achieves higher completeness and \algname{$k$-means} achieves higher homogeneity.

+\iffull We also study the ARI of \framework using \algname{Vamana} and \algname{$k$-means} when we pass a number of clusters to the algorithm different than the ground truth in \Cref{sec:appendix-varying-num-clusters}. \else In the full paper, we also study the ARI of \framework using \algname{Vamana} and \algname{$k$-means} when we pass a number of clusters to the algorithm different than the ground truth. \fi When the number of clusters used is larger than the ground truth, the quality of \algname{$k$-means} decays quickly while the quality of \framework is more robust.